Skip to content

 • Products with the CL (Cautionary Label) seal are certified "to be properly labeled for any known health risks and with information on the safe and proper use of these materials."
 This seal is on only 15 per cent of the adult art materials in ACMI's certification program and on none of the children's art products.

-If a young artist does chew on a crayon, eat some glue, or splash paint in the eyes, use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
-Expert help is free, confidential, and available 24 hours a day.
+If a young artist does chew on a crayon, eat some glue, or splash paint in the eyes, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.